wwasilak/northwind_test/README.md

 Project assumptions:
 1. Create data model in Malloy
 2. Use Malloy notebooks for the whole project
 3. Try to answer questions from Curbal's '25 Days of DAX Fridays!
-Challenge – Ed1: NorthWind Company' ( https://curbal.com/25-days-of-dax-fridays-challenge-ed1-northwind-company ) using Malloy.
-Compare it with the way DAX language works.
+Challenge – Ed1: NorthWind Company' ( https://curbal.com/25-days-of-dax-fridays-challenge-ed1-northwind-company ) using Malloy and compare it with the way DAX language works.

-Notebook can be accessed using browser version of Vscode on .malloynb file.
+Notebook can be accessed using browser version of Vscode on .malloynb file (enter the file and press '.' on your keyboard).